FolderViewPainter

 Scenario 1 - When Five Views Are Not Enough

-Let’s say that you’ve set your preferred default view for each folder type (General, Documents, Music, Pictures, Videos) and you don’t want to change those defaults.
-But, sometimes, you want to display a different combination of columns, column arrangement, column widths, sort order, etc. Wouldn’t it be great if you could save all those selections and adjustments for a view under a single name that you can select with a simple right-click?
+You’ve set your preferred default view for each folder type (General, Documents, Music, Pictures, Videos) and you don’t want to change those defaults.
+But, sometimes, you want to display a different combination of columns, column arrangement, column widths, sort order, etc. FolderViewPainter will let you save all those selections and adjustments for a view under a single name that you can select with a simple right-click.

 Scenario 2 - When You Need to Go Beyond Generic

-Lets say you’ve set up the Explorer folder views for maximum performance by setting all folders to be Generic and only display the standard file system properties of Size, Date modified, and File type (or Extension).
-But sometimes you want to see certain metadata, such as Dimensions, Bit Depth, Bit Rate, Artist, Album, Length, etc. Wouldn’t it be great if you could quickly select from a variety of different saved views and then, just as easily, set the view back to your basic default?
+You’ve set up the Explorer folder views for maximum performance by setting all folders to be Generic and only display the standard file system properties of Size, Date modified, and File type (or Extension).
+But sometimes you want to see certain metadata, such as Dimensions, Bit Depth, Bit Rate, Artist, Album, Length, etc. FolderViewPainter will let you quickly select from a variety of different saved views and then, just as easily, set the view back to your basic default.

 How to Download and Install